simpleinjector/Documentation/source/lifetimes.rst

     There will be one instance of the registered service type per thread.

-This lifestyle is deliberately left out of Simple Injector because `it is considered to be harmful <https://stackoverflow.com/a/14592419/264697>`_.
-Instead of using Per Thread lifestyle, you will usually be better of using one of the :ref:`Scoped lifestyles <Scoped>`.
+This lifestyle is deliberately left out of Simple Injector because :ref:`it is considered to be harmful <No-per-thread-lifestyle>`.
+Instead of using Per-Thread lifestyle, you will usually be better of using the :ref:`Thread Scoped Lifestyle <ThreadScoped>`.

 .. _PerHttpSession: